ryan-carpenter/Encode-Sans/README.md

 `--all` or `-a` to build all of the fonts and take a coffee break.

+(Thanks to [@mjlagattuta](https://github.com/mjlagattuta)) for coming up with the way to add flags, and to [@jonalmeida](https://github.com/jonalmeida) for writing [such a good blog post about it](https://jonalmeida.com/posts/2013/05/26/different-ways-to-implement-flags-in-bash/)).

-The first time you run them, you will need to give run permissions to the build scripts.
+The first time you run the build, you will need to give run permissions to the build scripts.

 On the command line, navigate to the project folder (`cd Encode-Sans`), and then give permissions to the shell scripts with: